faraz018/Face-Recognition-Using-Python-/README.md

 # Face-Recognition-Using-Python-
-This is my Repository on face recognition
+This is my Repository on face recognition <br>
 Author-Faraz Akhter